What Are the 3 Main Types of Online Fraud?

 To counter this threat, new human authentication technologies offer a smarter approach.
 Instead of relying on outdated checks, these systems use lightweight, face-based technology to quickly confirm a real, live person is present.
 This kind of verification is not only more secure but also significantly cheaper and faster than traditional third-party ID verification methods that require government-issued documents.
 The best part?
 The protection doesn’t stop at signup.
 With continuous re-verification, platforms can work behind the scenes to detect account takeovers or other suspicious activity in real time.
 This equips businesses with a dedicated trust and safety tool, giving them the confidence that a verifiable human is behind every click, post, and transaction.

-What to Do If You’ve Been Scammed
+What to Do Immediately If You’ve Been Scammed

 Discovering you’ve been scammed can feel violating and overwhelming.
 It’s easy to blame yourself, but remember that these schemes are designed by sophisticated criminals to trick even the most careful people.
 The most important thing you can do is act quickly.
 Taking immediate, decisive steps can stop a bad situation from getting worse and start you on the path to recovery.
 Your fast response is your best tool for limiting the damage and reclaiming your sense of security.
 Below are the critical actions to take the moment you suspect you’ve fallen for a scam.

-Take Immediate Steps to Limit the Damage
+Your First Steps to Contain the Damage

 First, focus on containment.
 Contact your bank and credit card companies right away to report any fraudulent charges and have your accounts frozen.
 The sooner you call, the better your chances are of reversing the transactions.
 Next, change your passwords, starting with any account that was directly compromised, like your email or online banking.
 From there, update the passwords on your other important accounts.
 Consider placing a fraud alert or credit freeze with the three major credit bureaus (Equifax, Experian, and TransUnion).
 This makes it much harder for a scammer to open new lines of credit in your name.
 Finally, keep a close eye on your accounts and use services that protect consumers by monitoring your credit.